epinio/epinio/README.md

 ## Contributing

 `Epinio` uses [Github Project](https://github.com/epinio/epinio/projects/1) for tracking issues.
-You can also find the issues currenlty being worked on in the `BackLog` section.
+You can also find the issues currently being worked on in the `BackLog` section.

 If you would like to start contributing to `Epinio`, then you can pick up any of the cards with label `good first issue`.